ShawnshanksGui/ShawnshanksGui.github.io/_pages/about.md

 I am a 5th-year PhD student in Department of CS, Tsinghua University, fortunate to be advised by [Prof. Dan Li](https://nasp.cs.tsinghua.edu.cn/lidan.html).
 I am also collaborating closely with [Prof. Li Chen](https://li-ch.github.io/resume/) and [Dr. Kaihui Gao](https://gaokaihui.com/).
 My research interests lie primarily in networked systems, with a focus on applying machine learning technologies to networking.
 Currently, I am focusing on building up simulators for LLM training sytems.
-I received my B.S. in Automation and M.S in CS at Xiangtan University, fortunate to be advised by [Prof. Zhetao Li](https://faculty.jnu.edu.cn/xxkxjsxy/lzt3/list.htm).
+I received my B.S. in Automation and M.S. in CS at Xiangtan University, fortunate to be advised by [Prof. Zhetao Li](https://faculty.jnu.edu.cn/xxkxjsxy/lzt3/list.htm).

 <br>